Email Creation Maturity Model: Phase 3 Defined

 Read part 3 of this blog series, Phase 2 Defined

-Stay tuned for an in-depth look at Phase 4 of the Maturity Model, coming next week.
+Continue on to an in-depth look at Phase 4, the next phase of the Maturity Model.